Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Robo advisors vs financial advisors

-Automated advisers are a key player in financial portfolios — but are machines better than people?
+Automated advisors are a key player in financial portfolios — but are machines better than people?

-Robo advisor vs. financial adviser: What’s the difference?
+Robo advisor vs. financial advisor: What’s the difference?

-Financial advisers, on the other hand, can provide tailored financial plans for your situation.
+Financial advisors, on the other hand, can provide tailored financial plans for your situation.
 On top of investment advice, they can provide services such as debt management, budgeting, tax management and estate planning.

 Our pick for finding an advisor: Datalign Advisory